nanocosmos/documentation/docs/nanoplayer/nanoplayer_release_history.md

 ### **Release Notes**

-This version fixes a bug for secured playback on iOS.
+This version fixes a bug htmlFor secured playback on iOS.
 In case of an error the pause reason now will be correct.

 ### **Changelog**

 ### Fixed

-- correct pause reason for secured streams on iOS
+- correct pause reason htmlFor secured streams on iOS

 ## **[3.9.6]**